BhuvanB404/OpenMS/README.md

 - Major community file formats supported (mzML, mzXML, mzIdentXML, pepXML, mzTab, etc.)
 - Over 150+ individual analysis tools (TOPP Tools), covering most MS and LC-MS data processing and mining tasks
 - Powerful 1D, 2D and 3D visualization tools (TOPPView)
-- Support for most MS identification and quantification workflows (targeted, DIA, label-free, isobaric and stable isotope)
+- Support for most MS identification and quantification workflows (targeted, DIA, label-free, isobaric and stable isotope labelled)
-- Support for all major platforms (Windows [XP, 7, 8, 10], macOS and Linux)
+- Support for all major platforms (Windows [10, 11], macOS and Linux)

 Documentation
 -------------

-Users and developers should start by reading the [OpenMS documentation](https://openms.readthedocs.io/en/latest).
-OpenMS API reference documentation and advanced developer doxygen documentation can be browsed [here](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/release/latest/html/index.html).
+Users and developers should start by reading the [OpenMS documentation](https://openms.readthedocs.io/en/latest) on ReadTheDocs (RTD).
+The OpenMS API reference and advanced developer doxygen documentation can be browsed [here](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/release/latest/html/index.html).

-openms.readthedocs.io documentation aims at being an entry point for users and developers alike.
+The OpenMS RTD documentation aims at being an entry point for users and developers alike.
 It is trying to be mostly version-independent and therefore only consists of one main branch.
 We may introduce tags for older releases in the future.

 The OpenMS API reference has several endpoints: